Foto Strakosha: Personal life

-Strakosha was born in Memaliaj, southern Albania.
-His son Thomas plays as a goalkeeper for AEK Athens FC and the Albania national football team.
-His son Dhimitri played as a striker in the lower leagues of Albania and Greece.
+Strakosha was born in Memaliaj, Southern Albania.
+His elder brother, Vaso, was described as a talented midfielder whose career was cut short by a serious knee injury, and later became a person with a legal and administrative capacity.
+Strakosha married Adelina at the age of 26 and the couple have two sons.
+His youngest son Thomas is a professional footballer and plays as a goalkeeper for AEK Athens and the Albania national football team.
+His eldest son Dhimitri played as a striker in the lower leagues of Albania and Greece.